robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

 - Your Workspace

-You will find in VSCode a folder "1c1_my-html-custom-app."
+You will find in VSCode a folder "1c1_my-html-custom-app (inside your Client1 folder)."
 In this folder are the empty index.<b>html</b> and index.<b>css</b> files, along with a favicon.png image file.
 There is an "assets" folder that holds an "images" folder with the needed images to build your final project for this HTML Custom App course.

 ___